 Exceptions to the travel ban

-Persons that have an essential reason to travel to Canada during the border closure, or that want to travel to Canada to visit family, are required to ask for seperate permission for their trip with the Canadian IRCC, on top of getting an eTA or visa.
-Any person who can travel to Canada with this special permission must be able to present a negative PCR test at departure, which cannot be older than 72 hours.
-They must also register via the ArriveCAN app or Canada's government website.
+People that have an essential reason to travel to Canada during the current border closure, or that want to travel to Canada to visit family, are required to ask for seperate permission for their trip with the Canadian IRCC, on top of getting an eTA or visa.
+Any person who can travel to Canada with this special permission must be able to present a negative PCR test at departure, which must have been taken a maximum of 72 hours before the planned departure, or have been tested positive for coronavirus between 14 and 90 days before their arrival.
+All travellers must register via the ArriveCAN app or Canadaʼs government website, and must use this app to book their first 3 nights in Canada at a government designated quarantine hotel.

 Exceptions to the travel ban for humanitarian reasons